epinna/weevely3/README.md

 > If you are a developer or a curious user and desire to contribute, you can to start reading the tutorial [Developing a new module ](https://github.com/epinna/weevely3/wiki/developing-a-new-module) and the [TODO list](https://github.com/epinna/weevely3/issues/1).

-Weevely is a PHP web shell that provides a weaponized telnet-like interface to administrate a remote web access.

-It is a swiss army knife to administrate a web account, even in restricted remote environments.
-Weevely is an essential tool for web application post exploitation, access maintaining, target security audit, pivot deeper in the target network, and much more.

-### The modular framework

-Weevely modules extend the terminal providing a layer to interact with the target.
+Weevely is a dynamically extensible command line shell extended over the network at runtime used for the administration and the pen testing of a remote web access.
+It provides a weaponized telnet-like console through a PHP script running on the target, even in restricted environments.

+The low footprint agent and over 30 modules shape an extensible framework to administrate, conduct a pen-test, post-exploit, and audit remote web accesses in order to escalate privileges and pivot deeper in the internal networks.

+**Try the [Wiki](https://github.com/epinna/weevely3/wiki#getting-started) for tutorial and uses cases.**

 The modules feature:

 * Shell/PHP telnet-like network terminal
 * Common server misconfigurations auditing
 * SQL console pivoting on target
-* HTTP traffic proxy through target
+* HTTP traffic proxying through target
 * Mount target file system to local mount point
-* Run scans or pivoted exploiting through target network
+* Run scans pivoting on target
 * File upload and download
 * Spawn reverse and direct TCP shells
-* Zip, gz, bz2 and tar handling even without system command execution
+* Zip, gz, bz2 and tar handling

 ### The backdoor agent